MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/use-the-servicemodel-metadata-utility-with-the-oracle-db-adapter-in-biztalk.md

 ---
 title: "Using the ServiceModel Metadata Utility Tool with the BizTalk Adapter for Oracle Database in BizTalk Server | Microsoft Docs"
-description: Use svcutil.exe for a non-default binding, or to create a WCF Client Class or WCF Service Contract ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+description: Use svcutil.exe for a non-default binding, or to create a WCF Client Class or WCF Service Contract with Oracle DB adapter - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"